Transparency in the Danish Medicines Agency

 To ensure transparency about what we do, we make our knowledge and information available to our surroundings, while respecting that much of the information we hold is confidential in regard to individual persons or companies.

-We honour our obligations under the law of making information about medicines and medical devices available to the public.
+We honor our obligations under the law of making information about medicines and medical devices available to the public.
 But we also want to do more than that by giving the public access to knowledge and information that we are not required to publish as we believe the exchange of information generates value for society as a whole.

 We open dialogue and engage our surroundings